American Board of Family Medicine: Publications

 The Journal of the American Board of Family Medicine is the official publication of the board, succeeding The Journal of the American Board of Family Practice which was published 1988–2005.

 Reciprocity agreements

-The American Board of Family Medicine has reciprocity agreements with the College of Family Physicians of Canada, the Royal New Zealand College of General Practitioners, and the Royal Australian College of General Practitioners.
+The American Board of Family Medicine has reciprocity agreements with the College of Family Physicians of Canada, Royal College of General Practitioners United Kingdom, the Royal New Zealand College of General Practitioners, and the Royal Australian College of General Practitioners.
 Diplomates of the ABFM may be eligible to seek certification by these colleges as well.
 Members in good standing of these colleges who meet all other requirements of the ABFM and reside in the United States may be eligible to take the Certification Examination.
-Eligibility to sit for the American Board of Family Medicine Certification Examination through reciprocity is available only to physicians who have satisfactorily completed formal Family Medicine or General Practitioner training accredited by a nationally recognized accrediting organization within Canada, Australia, or New Zealand.
+Eligibility to sit for the American Board of Family Medicine Certification Examination through reciprocity is available only to physicians who have satisfactorily completed formal Family Medicine or General Practitioner training accredited by a nationally recognized accrediting organization within Canada, United Kingdom, Australia, or New Zealand.